Help Through Hardship Crisis and Advice First Aid

 On this page

-Citizens Advice Wandsworth and Wandsworth Community Empowerment Network (WCEN) are working in partnership on a project to help people in Wandsworth facing hardship crisis.
-We are providing support to address the underlying causes of crisis through advice on issues such as employment, benefits, homelessness, debt and health problems.
+Citizens Advice Wandsworth and the Community Empowerment Network (CEN) work in partnership on this project to help people in Wandsworth facing hardship crises.
+We provide support to address the underlying causes of crisis through advice on issues such as employment, benefits, homelessness and debt.
+This advice is provided by experienced caseworkers and by upskilling people in the community to help spot issues and signpost clients.
+We bring organisations in Wandsworth together to share learning and to refer clients to one another.

 Getting advice

-We are a team of three generalist advisers and a specialist housing adviser based at our Battersea Library office.
-We give are experts in welfare benefits, housing, and cost of living issues plus can offer advice on immigration, finance and budgeting.
-Our referrals are received from our trusted community partners, from Citizens Advice Wandsworth-trained advice first aiders, and internally from other parts of Citizens Advice Wandsworth.
+We are a team of two generalist advisers and a specialist housing adviser based at our offices in Battersea Library.
+We provide expertise in welfare benefits, housing, cost of living issues, finance and budgeting, and can offer limited advice on immigration.
+Referrals are received from our trusted community partners, from Advice First Aiders (who have attended our courses) and internally from other parts of Citizens Advice Wandsworth.

-Refer to Help Through Hardship Crisis: if you are from a local organisation in Wandsworth and know someone who needs our help, you can refer using the webform here.
+If you are from a local organisation in Wandsworth and know someone who needs our help, you can refer using the webform here.
+Please be aware that our service is currently extremely busy.
+It may take up to 2 weeks for us to make contact with any referrals made.

 Advice First Aid (Wandsworth)

-The Advice First Aid (AFA) programme aims to empower local community partners to advise members of their own community directly.
-The programme is delivered jointly with Wandsworth Community Empowerment Network (WCEN).
+Our Advice First Aid (AFA) programme aims to empower local community partners to advise members of their own community directly.
+The programme is delivered jointly with Community Empowerment Network (CEN).

-The basic AFA training is a two-day training session covering the fundamentals of advice provision, benefits, housing and debt.
-The next two-day session is scheduled for 20 and 21 November 2023.
-If you are interested in signing up, please contact Jo Anderson at jo.anderson@cawandsworth.org
+Basic AFA training is a two-day course covering the fundamentals of advice provision, including benefits, housing and debt.
+It is for people who want to roll out Advice First Aid in their community.
+The course is run every 6 months.
+The next session will be planned for May 2025.
+If you are interested in signing up, please contact Natasha Cross at natasha.cross@cawandsworth.org

-If you are from an organisation who would like to deliver Advice First Aid trainings, please contact harriet.plows@cawandsworth.org
+If you are from an organisation that would like to deliver Advice First Aid training, please contact natasha.cross@cawandsworth.org

 Our conferences and events

-We host an annual conference every year with the aim of bringing together community partners, statutory partners and policy makers to discuss issues affecting people living in Wandsworth.
+We host an annual conference every year with the aim of bringing together community partners, statutory partners and policy makers to discuss issues affecting the residents of Wandsworth

 - 2022 – Looking at the Cost-of-Living Crisis: Working together to reduce poverty and hardship in Wandsworth (report here).